 FOR IMMEDIATE RELEASE

-RALEIGH – The third and final Civitas Poll tracking the North Carolina Democratic presidential primary shows former Vice President Joe Biden has surged with significant momentum ahead of the remaining candidates in the contest.
+RALEIGH – The second Civitas Poll tracking the North Carolina Democratic presidential primary shows former vice president Joe Biden has taken the lead outside of the margin of error over former New York City Mayor Michael Bloomberg and Sen. Bernie Sanders (I-VT).

 For questions, or to arrange an interview, please contact Brooke Medina, communications director, at bmedina@.

 Civitas has conducted live-caller voting in North Carolina since May 2005, and we are the only public policy organization offering statewide independent, nonpartisan data on a regular basis.
 Our polls have provided vital insights on what North Carolina voters think of the leaders and issues facing the state and nation.

 Founded in 2005, the Civitas Institute is a Raleigh, NC-based, 501(c)(3) nonprofit policy organization committed to advancing conservative ideas and shrinking the size of government.
 Civitas fights to eliminate government barriers to freedom so that North Carolinians can live a better life.